CRIMINAL LAW II - 2020/1

 - Encourage a methodical and legalistic evaluation of criminal liability.

-- To identify problems with the existing law and to evaluate proposals for reform.
+- To identify deficiencies with the existing law and to evaluate proposals for reform in the context of relevant theoretical frameworks.

 |002||Demonstrate an understanding of the principles and policies of the areas of criminal law covered||KC|